Spotlighting our best articles and what's coming next

 Hello Newsjunkies,

-Peter Landau here, managing editor, with a look back at some of the notable articles we’ve recently published and a look forward at what’s to come.
+Peter Landau here, managing editor, with a look at some of the notable articles we’ve recently published and a preview of what’s to come.

-If that’s not enough to keep us busy, publisher Gordon Whiting is writing a book he describes as an inquiry into the nature of news and information (hint: it’s not a service or a product).
+Publisher Gordon Whiting is writing a book he describes as an inquiry into the nature of news and information.
 He will be serializing it on Newsjunkie, building on his ongoing “Newspapers and Civilization” column.
+Here’s a taste of what he has already published:

 An American in Manila

-[Note: The excerpt below is from my column about the classic, long-running American newspaper Stars and Stripes, published mainly for members of the military.
-Recently it suffered an attack on its editorial independence when the Pentagon, which funds it, made changes to "refocus its content away from woke distractions."
-The paper's ombudsman (public editor) was fired.
-There was an outcry among servicemembers and military families over the meddling, but so far the changes have stuck.
-Members of Congress are mounting an effort to pass a bill restoring the paper's independence.—Gordon Whiting ]
+[Note: Below is an excerpt from my piece about the long-running U.S. newspaper Stars and Stripes.
+Recently it suffered an attack on its editorial independence when the Pentagon, which funds it, made changes to "refocus its content away from woke distractions,” according to Public Affairs officer Sean Parnell.
+There was an outcry from the community, whose readership consists of consists of service members and their families, but so far the changes have stuck.
+On May 21, 2026, Senate Democrats mounted an effort to pass a bill restoring the paper's independence.—Gordon Whiting]

 The moist heat of Luzon was bearable in the still of morning.
 Starting school at sunrise meant I got home in the early afternoon and had the rest of the sweltering day to relax.
 Hopping off the bus in front of our home at 34 Cambridge Circle, I rushed through the door, tossed my book bag onto a chair, and reached for the Stars and Stripes.
-Flopping onto the sofa, I would quickly flip to the ball scores, then devour the comics, and later skim the bold black headlines shouting about the war.
+Flopping onto the sofa, I would quickly turn to the ball scores, then devour the comics.
+Finally, I would skim the bold headlines shouting about the war.
 There was a lot going on in 1968.

-Cofounders Gordon Whiting and Andrew Blaisdell wrote President loses a battle in his war on libraries, a detailed autopsy of the Trump administration’s battle with libraries.
+Cofounders Gordon Whiting and Andrew Blaisdell wrote President loses a battle in his war on libraries, a detailed autopsy of the Trump administration’s recent legal setback over library funding.

 I spoke with Joe Sacco, the comics journalist famous for his books on the Palestinian struggle.
-He recently published The Once and Future Riot, a Rashomon-like report on the Muslim-Hindu riot in Uttar Pradesh in 2013.
-He’s also publishing Requiem in Gaza, a book with journalist Chris Hedges, this fall.
+He recently published The Once and Future Riot, a Rashomon-like account of the Hindu-Muslim riot in Uttar Pradesh in 2013.
+He’s also publishing Requiem in Gaza with journalist Chris Hedges this fall.

 Staff reporter and Prairie Fire editor Morgan Kriesel spoke with Ari Lamstein, a data scientist who has created open-source software tools that are a boon for data journalists and researchers.